 - Three letters of recommendation: from each of the following sources: academic, employer, and professional; all letters of recommendation must be submitted online, without exception, through the online application

-- Transcripts: unofficial transcripts from all colleges and universities attended must be uploaded into the online application; official transcript are required if offered admission only.
+- Transcripts: unofficial transcripts from all colleges and universities attended must be uploaded into the online application; official transcripts are required if offered admission only.

 - Verification that you’ve completed the requisite statistics class.